Sudo-Kid/twinkbase/README.md

 Twinkbase
 =========

+I will be taking a break from this project well I learn IOS development.
+I do plan on coming back to this asap and finishing this project.

 This is a website that hold a database of items from the game World Of Warcraft.
 This database is used to power a tool that will allow you to find your next item upgrade no matter of level.